pmem/pmdk/doc/libpmemobj.3.md

 # MOST COMMONLY USED FUNCTIONS #

 To use the pmem-resident transactional object store provided by **libpmemobj**, a *memory pool* is first created.
 This is done with the **pmemobj_create**() function described in this section.
 The other functions described in this section then operate on the resulting memory pool.

+Additionally, none of the three functions described below are thread-safe with respect to any other **libpmemobj** functions.
+In other words, when creating, opening or deleting a pool, nothing else in the library can happen in parallel.

 Once created, the memory pool is represented by an opaque handle, of type *PMEMobjpool\**, which is passed to most of the other functions in this section.
 Internally, **libpmemobj** will use either **pmem_persist**() or **msync**(2) when it needs to flush changes, depending on whether the memory pool appears to